fhiso/sources-and-citations/citation-elements.md

-A *citation element set* might contain a `publicationDate` *citation element* whose *localisation set* contains the following two *strings*, both tagged with the *language tag* `en` and *datatype* `rdf:langString` (presumably implicitily as the result of no *datatype* being given in the serialisation):
+A *citation element set* might contain a `publicationDate` *citation element* whose *localisation set* contains the following two *strings*, both tagged with the *language tag* `en` and *datatype* `rdf:langString` (presumably implicitly as the result of no *datatype* being given in the serialisation):

     Michaelmas term, 1997